Community Prevention Program

 Tobacco Enforcement Program (TEP)

-In accordance with Texas Government Code §403.105 (c), Permanent Funding for Health and Tobacco Education and Enforcement, the Texas School Safety Center at Texas State University (TxSSC) on behalf of the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC) is soliciting applications from local law enforcement agencies for the purpose of conducting controlled buy/stings and follow-up controlled buy/stings of tobacco permitted and e-cigarette retail outlets statewide for State Fiscal Year 2020.
+In accordance with Texas Government Code §403.105 (c), Permanent Funding for Health and Tobacco Education and Enforcement, the Texas School Safety Center at Texas State University (TxSSC) on behalf of the Texas Health and Human Services Commission (HHSC) regularly solicits applications from local law enforcement agencies for the purpose of conducting controlled buy/stings and follow-up controlled buy/stings of tobacco permitted and e-cigarette retail outlets statewide.

 Texas Youth Preparedness Council

 The Texas Youth Preparedness Council brings together youth leaders from across the state who are interested in emergency preparedness and making their communities more resilient in the face of potential disasters.
-Emergency preparedness is a continuous process where communities plan, organize, and train in an effort to ensure effective coordination during a response to potential natural, manmade, or technological disasters.
+Emergency preparedness is a continuous process where communities plan, organize, and train in an effort to ensure effective coordination during a response to potential natural, human-caused, or technological disasters.
 The council provides an opportunity for Texas high school students to enhance their knowledge of emergency preparedness and develop leadership skills that will help them in addressing and supporting the needs of their communities in regards to emergency preparedness.

 Say What!
 Movement